jinnycho/jinnycho-blog-custom-static/blog/local_recs/travelling_korea.md

 ### Trust me, you will not regret

 People travel a lot and they use different sources of information to find the best restaurants, hotels, or cafes.
-For me, my go-to approach is to just directly ask people who live there.
-I know there are thousands of blog posts that recommend restaurants and hundreds of websites that rank hotels, but I end up just asking people.
-It's arguably the most fail-proof option.
+For me, my go-to approach is to just directly ask locals.
+It's arguably the most fail-proof option compared to other online sources.

 #### So you want to visit Korea?
 I'd say consider going to places other than Seoul.
 Seoul is beautiful of course, but I think the cities outside of Seoul is truly more charming at the end.
-Purely personal, but let me share some recommendations: (ah I've lived primarily around the southern part of Korea)
+Let me share some of my personal recommendations: (though I've lived primarily at the southern part of Korea)

 #### Nice Cities
 - Jinhae